manuelkiessling/php-restful-subversion/README.md

-In order to ensure that your repository cache is always in sync with your repository cache, create a cronjob which will insert new revisions into the cache regularly, like this:
+In order to ensure that your repository cache is always in sync with your repository, create a cronjob which will insert new revisions into the cache regularly, like this:

     * * * * *    root    /opt/PHPRestfulSubversion/bin/buildCache.php /opt/PHPRestfulSubversion/etc/PHPRestfulSubversion.conf